Movie List

 Video:

 For an ADV Films release, the video track here is pretty good.
 On the good side, the print used for the transfer is in excellent shape.
-No scratches to be seen, while grain does not appear too noticeable either.
+No scratches to be seen.
 The downside, though, is that the video has been badly compressed.
-There is obvious artifacting, in the form of pixilation which clashes with what little grain was present on the print, while the compression also removes a notable amount of detail from the frame.
+There is obvious artifacting, in the form of pixilation which clashes with the film grain present on the print, while the compression also removes a notable amount of detail from the frame.
 Thankfully, the colors here are pretty good, but could have still stood to be a little more vivid.

 Hypnosis is presented in its original aspect ratio of 1.85:1 and is Anamorphic for widescreen TVs.